AMSA

 Okey, the kernel has just started but…

-• What happens if I have my drive encrypted?
+• What happens if my drive is encrypted?

-• What happens if my drive depends on the network?
+• What if my drive depends on a network connection?

 That’s why initrd/initial ramdisk exists!